Fiji at the Olympics

-Fiji made its Olympic Games debut at the 1956 Summer Games.
-It has competed at fourteen Summer Games and three Winter Games.
+Fiji made its debut at the 1956 Summer Olympics.
+Since then the nation has competed at 16 Summer Olympic Games and 3 Winter Olympic Games.
 Its athletes have taken part in archery, athletics, boxing, football, judo, sailing, shooting, swimming, weightlifting and rugby sevens.

 Fiji has won four Olympic medals, three in men's rugby sevens, and one in women's rugby sevens.
 Olympics rugby was first contested in 2016 and the Fiji men's team is the most successful of any country, winning gold in 2016 and 2020, and silver in 2024.
 The women's team won bronze in 2020.

 History

 Qualifications

 Prior to the introduction of rugby sevens, Fiji's national sport, at the 2016 Summer Olympics, only two athletes had qualified for the Olympic Games through reaching the required standards instead of receiving a wild card invitation.
 They are Makelesi Bulikiobo, who qualified for the women's 400 metre sprint at the 2008 Games in Beijing, and Leslie Copeland, who with a throw of 80.45 metres qualified for the men's javelin event at the 2012 Games in London.